gianlucam76/k8s-cleaner/README.md

 3️⃣ **Label Filtering**: Select resources based on user-defined labels, filtering out unwanted or outdated components.
 Refine the selection based on label key, operation (equal, different, etc.), and value.

 4️⃣ **Lua-based Selection Criteria**: Leverage the [Lua](https://lua.org/) scripting language to create complex and dynamic selection criteria, catering to specific resource management needs.
 Define custom logic to identify and handle stale resources.
+To validate the Cleaner configuration, have a look [here](#validate-the-cleaner-configuration).

 5️⃣ **Notifications**: Stay informed!
 The k8s-cleaner keeps users in the loop about every cleaned-up resource, whether removed or optimized.
 Get detailed notification lists and pick your preferred channel: Slack, Webex, Discord, Teams or reports.

+For a complete list of **features** with **examples**, have a look at the [link](https://gianlucam76.github.io/k8s-cleaner/getting_started/features/dryrun/dryrun/).

 ## Benefits